vapoursynth/bestsource/README.md

 *maxdecoders*: The maximum number of decoder instances kept around, defaults to 4 but when decoding high resolution content it may be beneficial to reduce it to 1 to reduce peak memory usage.
 For example 4k h264 material will use approximately 250MB of ram in addition to the specified cache size for decoder instance.
 Passing a number outside the 1-4 range will set it to the biggest number supported.

 *gpu*: Decode on the graphics card with Vulkan and output GPU resident frames, instead of decoding on the CPU.
-VapourSynth only, and requires VapourSynth API 4.3 or later, a driver with Vulkan video decoding for the codec, and a device that can share memory.
+VapourSynth only, and requires a driver with Vulkan video decoding for the codec and a device that can share memory.
 It always uses the same graphics card VapourSynth itself is on, since sharing frames between two devices only works when they are the same one.

 The frames are written directly into VapourSynth's own GPU memory by the decoder and never travel over the bus.
 They can be fed to any filter taking a GPU clip, and `std.GPUDownload` brings them back to memory.